jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

     (c) in the case of an Office of Parliament, the head of the Office concerned
   - **class of outputs** or means a grouping of similar outputs
   - **commitment** means future expenses and liabilities to be incurred on contracts that have been entered into at balance date
-  - **company** means a company within the meaning of the Companies Act 1955, or the Companies Act 1993, as the case may be
+  - **company** means a company within the meaning of the Companies Act 1993
   - **Crown** or —
     (a) means the Sovereign in right of New Zealand; and (b) includes all Ministers of the Crown and all departments; but